kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 }
 ```

-### New UI Functions Microfrontend
+### New UI functions micro frontend

-Even though the kubeless function crd and the knative-functions crd look very similar some changes to the UI layer are
-required to fully leverage the new approach and new functionality.
+Even though the Kubeless function CRD and the knative-functions CRD look very similar, some changes to the UI layer are required to fully leverage the new approach and new functionality.

 The UI for knative-functions should be implemented as a new micro frontend.
 This will allow us to enable the old and the new UI at the same time and keep the code clean.
 A feature flag will be used to enable the new UI.

-#### Function Creation Flow
+#### Function creation flow

-The following diagram summarizes the objections creation flow that needs to be done via the GraphQL API client on behalf
-of the user to have a fully functional and integrated `Function`.
+The following diagram summarizes the objects creation flow that must be done using the GraphQL API client on behalf of the user to have a fully functional and integrated `Function`.

 ![Creation flow](assets/knative_function_workflow.svg)

-With a proper GraphQL layer in place the UI should create the objects not in one huge call but one by one.
+With a proper GraphQL layer in place, the UI should create the objects one by one, instead of in one call.
 This means that at first only the Function-CR related information can be entered.
-As soon as a user created the function more options will be available.
-The user is now able to expose the function by creating a api object and bind to services using ServiceBindings.
+Creating the function unlocks more options.
+You can now expose the function by creating the API object and bind to services using ServiceBindings.

 #### Function State